astropy/ccdproc/docs/ccdproc/ccddata.rst

            fill_value = 999999)
     <BLANKLINE>

-A method for converting a `~ccdproc.ccddata.CCDData` object to a FITS HDU list is also available.
+A method for converting a `~astropy.nddata.CCDData` object to a FITS HDU list is also available.
 It converts the metadata to a FITS header:

     >>> hdulist = ccd_masked.to_hdu()